 The successful partnership under the AU-EU-UN Joint Taskforce to Address the Migrant Situation in Libya allows for close cooperation with key origin, transit and destination countries to build a stronger security architecture in the region.

-In 2018, the EU mobilised €140 million to strengthen the capacities of Morocco's border management authorities to protect vulnerable migrants, addressing irregular migration, and dismantling cross- border criminal networks involved in human trafficking and migrant smuggling.
+The EU has mobilised €144 million to help Morocco's border management authorities protect vulnerable migrants, address irregular migration and dismantle cross-border criminal networks involved in human trafficking and migrant smuggling.

 Sahel